Artsakh University: Daily life

-There is a 250-room dormitory at the disposal of students from remotely-located regions of Artsakh Republic and experts invited from abroad.
+There was a 250-room dormitory at the disposal of students from remotely-located regions of Artsakh Republic and experts invited from abroad.

-Visitors and official delegations to the university pay respect to the memorial dedicated to those 75 students who fell victim to the Artsakh Liberation War.
+Visitors and official delegations to the university paid respect to the memorial dedicated to those 75 students who fell victim to the First Nagorno-Karabakh War.

 Study abroad program

 In 2011, with the help of Artsakh Development Group, a non-profit organization that helps bring awareness in the United States about issues concerning Artsakh, the university launched a study abroad program.
 The program was launched with the California State University at Dominguez Hills to allow 12-15 students to spend a summer in Artsakh and take courses on politics, history, and economy regarding Artsakh and Armenia.

 Research

-The Artsakh State University consists of five departments: the Faculty of Natural Sciences, the Faculty of Philology (Linguistics), the Faculty of Pedagogy and Sports, the Faculty of History and Law, and the Faculty of Economics.
-The scholars and students of the Artsakh State University commonly engage in research in the areas of National Security, Politics, Agricultural Studies, and Archaeology.
+The Artsakh State University consisted of five departments: the Faculty of Natural Sciences, the Faculty of Philology (Linguistics), the Faculty of Pedagogy and Sports, the Faculty of History and Law, and the Faculty of Economics.
+The scholars and students of the Artsakh State University commonly engaged in research in the areas of National Security, Politics, Agricultural Studies, and Archaeology.

 In 2006, a team of international archaeologists began doing research in the village of Azokh where in the 1970s it was discovered that the place is a home to ancient settlers, including Neanderthals.
-Armenian scientists, including two Artsakh State University students, have been active participants throughout the research period.
+Armenian scientists, including two Artsakh State University students, had been active participants throughout the research period.